Algebra8/Knots/README.md

 Due to the formatting styles used in this package, `braidgenerator` is compatible with Python 3.6 or 3.7.

-The only required dependency for this package is _pandas_.
-If installing with a local clone, make sure to have _pandas_ installed in the desired environment.
+The only third-party dependency used in this package is _pandas_.

 ```
 .